Spitzer observations of SN 2014J and properties of mid-IR emission in Type Ia supernovae: Observations

 \subsection{SN 2014J}

 SN~2014J was observed with \spitzer over 6 epochs between January 28 and March 3 and 4 epochs between May 31 and July 8 under the {\it SPitzer InfraRed Intensive Transients Survey} (SPIRITS) program (PI: M. Kasliwal).
 SPIRITS is an ongoing infrared survey that systematically searches two hundred nearby galaxies for all types of transients and variables within a volume of 20\,Mpc.
 Data is promptly processed with subtractions relative to archival images in the Spitzer Heritage Archive.
 The SPIRITS team undertakes a large concomitant ground-based survey in the optical and near-IR to characterize the \spitzer findings.
-For additional details about the survey and first discoveries, see Kasliwal et al. {\it in prep}.
+For additional details about the survey and first discoveries, see \citet{Kasliwal2017}.

 Aperture photometry was performed at the location of the SN on the aligned \spitzer Post-Basic Calibrated Data for the SN and pre-SN images.
 Throughout the paper we use the zero magnitude fluxes for the IRAC Channels 1 and 2 (CH1 and CH2, with central wavelengths of 3.6 and 4.5 $\mu$m, respectively) of $F_{\nu,0}^{\rm CH1} = 280.9$\,Jy and $F_{\nu,0}^{\rm CH2} = 179.7$\,Jy.
+All photometry is listed in Table~\ref{tab:photometry}.

 We also present new optical and near-IR spectra (summarized in Table~\ref{tab:obslog}) and photometry (to be published in a future paper) of SN~2014J in Figs.~\ref{fig:lightcurves} and \ref{fig:sed}.